igal-abachi-dev/Helix-Save/README.md

 *sqlite like binary
 no need for searching or partial reading

+*json
+1) Local Cache / Blobs (cache.hlx):
+Why: If your app downloads 10,000 products from an API, save them locally in Helix.
+Parsing 50MB of JSON is slow; parsing 25MB of Helix is instant.
+2) Complex Object Graphs:
+Why: JSON struggles with circular references and polymorphism (inheritance).
+Helix (MessagePack) handles them natively.

+by default all private data that is not user editable should be binary , the rest can be json

 * unity has paid Easy Save / Odin Serializer products , godot FileAccess.StoreVar Save System	,
 helix uses HMAC (Signing) + Hardware Binding,  designed to prevent tampering even if the file is readable.